OfficeDev/office-js-docs/reference/outlook/1.3/Office.context.mailbox.item.md

 |[Minimum mailbox requirement set version](../tutorial-api-requirement-sets.md)| 1.0|
 |[Minimum permission level](../../../docs/outlook/understanding-outlook-add-in-permissions.md)| ReadItem|
 |Applicable Outlook mode| Compose or read|

 ####  to :Array.<[EmailAddressDetails](simple-types.md#emailaddressdetails)>|[Recipients](Recipients.md)

-Gets or sets the recipients of an email message.
+Provides access to the recipients on the **To** line of a message.
+The type of object and level of access depends on the mode of the current item.

 ##### Read mode